 How to fix this issue

 Study all external links at a current page.
-Leave only those links that can actually help a user or point to the content author.
-Check if there are any links you haven’t set.
-The presence of such links, as well as links to 18+websites, might indicate that your website has been hacked.
+Leave only those references that can actually help a user or point to the content author.
+Check if there are any references you haven’t set.
+The presence of such links, as well as ones to 18+websites, might indicate that your website has been hacked.